isomorphic-software/isc-maven-plugin/src/site/markdown/index.md

 The plugin is meant to be as easy to use as it can be, so the requisite [FAQ](./faq.html) is pretty short at the moment.
 If you're having a problem that is not addressed here, please refer to the [wiki entry](http://isomorphic.atlassian.net/wiki/display/Main/Using+Maven+with+SmartGWT) on the Isomorphic public wiki, where users are encouraged to submit additional examples, tips, errata, etc.

-Finally, the [SmartClient Forums](http://forums.smartclient.com/) are an appopriate place to ask questions, provide feedback, and so on.
+Finally, the [SmartClient Forums](http://forums.smartclient.com/) are an appropriate place to ask questions, provide feedback, and so on.